ShupeiLi/market-basket-analysis/README.md

 # Market Basket Analysis

 ### Note
-Group project in the course "Data Mining: Theory and Technologies" (Fall Semester 2020).
+Group project in the course "Data Mining: Theory and Technologies" (Fall 2020).

 ## Overview
 We implemented Apriori algorithm and FP-Growth algorithm to mine association rules in sales datasets.
 Our findings have been visualized with the use of Python and R.